JacoboLansac/audits/solo/soar-review.md

 #### Team Response: Resolved

-Resolved by with the same fix as for M-6.
+Resolved with the same fix as for M-6.

 --------------